MAEZ resource

 Role-based Chain of Responsibility controls, evidence, and SMS expectations.

-MAEZ legacy graphic: service gps 1
+MAEZ graphic: service gps 1

 Chain of Responsibility is not a nice-to-have.
 It is a legal requirement under the Heavy Vehicle National Law and WHS legislation.
 Telematics helps you prove the controls you say you have in place are being followed on the road, not just on paper.